oauth-wg/oauth-cross-device-security/main.md

 - IETF OAuth 2.0 Device Authorization Grant (RFC 8682): A standard to enable authorization on devices with constrained input capabilities (smart TVs, printers, kiosks).
 In this protocol, the user code or QR code is displayed on the initiating device and entered on a second device (e.g., a mobile phone).

-- Open ID Foundation Client Initiated Back-Channel Authentication (CIBA): A standard under development as part of the Financial-grade API (FAPI) family of standards that allows a device or service (e.g., a PC, Smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
+- Open ID Foundation Client Initiated Back-Channel Authentication (CIBA): A standard under development as part of the Financial-grade API (FAPI) family of standards that allows a device or service (e.g., a personal computer, Smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
 The user completes the authentication flow using a second device (e.g., a mobile phone).
 In this flow the user does not scan a QR code or obtain a user code from the initiating device.

 - OpenID for Verifiable Credential Protocol Suite (Issuance, Presentation): The OpenID for Verifiable Credentials enables cross-device scenarios by allowing users to scan QR codes to retrieve credentials (Issuance) or present credentials (Presentation).
 The QR code is presented on a device that initiates the flow.